dusekpe2/wp-firebase-push-notification/README.md

 ## Description

  Notify your users of new posts with Firebase cloud messaging (FCM) for Android and iOS.
 Sends a FCM/push notification when a post is published for the first time.
+This is custom fork with added options for custom web Dobry Zpravy.

 ## Requires